Sign in to Netdata

 Don't have a Netdata Cloud account yet?

-If you don't have a Netdata Cloud account yet you won't need to worry about it.
-During the sign in process we will create one for you and make the process seamless to you.
+If you don't already have a Netdata Cloud account, you don't need to worry about this.
+During the sign-in process we will create one for you and make the process seamless to you.

 You should receive your sign in email in less than a minute.
 The subject is Verify your email! for new sign-ups, Sign in to Netdata for sign ins.